Preloader

 Important Legal Notice

 Xtream-Masters is a software development company.
-We build and license professional software tools — we do not host, store, stream, index, or distribute any audio, video, playlist, channel, or DRM-protected content of any kind.
-Every product we sell is an empty technical platform; all content processed through our software is supplied, configured, and controlled solely by the end user, who must hold the necessary rights and comply with applicable law.
-Copyright or DMCA notices must be directed to the operator or stream origin of the URL concerned — not to Xtream-Masters.
-See our Terms, Privacy Policy, and Refund Policy for full details.
+We build and license professional software.
+We don't host, store, stream, index, or distribute any audio, video, playlists, channels, or DRM-protected content of any kind.
+What we sell is an empty technical platform; whatever content runs through it is added, configured, and controlled entirely by the end user, who is responsible for holding the proper rights and following the law in their region.
+Any copyright or DMCA complaints should go to whoever is operating the stream or hosting the URL in question — not to us.
+For the full picture, have a look at our Terms, Privacy Policy, and Refund Policy.